Do you want to use condoms, but aren't sure which model you should choose?

 You have decided to protect yourself by using a condom during sexual intercourse?
 Good for you!
 Now, how do you choose the model that suits you best?

 Have you ever found yourself in the condom isle at the pharmacy with only a vague idea of what to purchase?
 There is generally a wide selection of condoms to choose from, and one usually doesn’t want to linger...
-So, in order to make a wise—and efficient—choice, it’s better to arrive well-informed!
+So, in order to make a wise—and effective—choice, it’s better to arrive well-informed!

 First, it’s important to know that the ideal condom should be both safe and comfortable.
 It should be pointed out that the male condom has two very important qualities.
-First, it is a highly effective contraceptive method when it is used correctly and when it is used for each sexual encounter.
+First, it is a highly effective contraceptive method when used correctly and when it is used for each sexual encounter.
 Additionally, the condom is the only method that also protects against sexually transmitted infections.

 Choosing the model that suits you best will help you to fully benefit from your experience while taking advantage of the condom’s protective qualities.